ashraful2871/Task-Management/README.md

-Here’s a comprehensive `README.md` file for your **Task Management Application**, following all your project requirements and installation guidelines while ensuring your credentials are not exposed.

----

 # 📝 Task Management Application

 A **Task Management Application** that allows users to **add, edit, delete, and reorder tasks** with a drag-and-drop interface.
 Tasks are categorized into **To-Do, In Progress, and Done**, and changes are instantly saved to a database for persistence.